-If you think you see an opportunity for new case study, go for it.
-Plus, if you want someone else to help you cover these costs, then you would need to approach other stakeholders involved on the projects concerned.
+If you think you see an opportunity for a new case study, go for it.
+Plus, if you want someone else to help you cover these costs, then you would need to approach other stakeholders involved in the project concerned.
 You may well find a willing partner.
 Then you will have the tools to create engaging up to date news stories.

-Of course not.
+Of course not!
 Whenever anyone wants to buy the best product, they do some simple research for your marketing communications.
 Then they make a shortlist.
 Then they buy.
-Unless of course they want to make the wrong choices.
+Unless of course they want to make the wrong choice.

 You’ll notice the most successful brands in the world using “influencers” to push their products.
 This is a mini case study in action.

-I think there is subtle difference between a “customer story” and a “case study”.
-These are the 4 basic rules I use, as a practising marketer who does this kind of work every day.
+I think there is a subtle difference between a “customer story” and a “case study”.
+These are the four basic rules I use, as a practising marketer who does this kind of work every day.

 You just need to keep a case study hitlist, with the focus on products / subjects / applications you really need to promote and keep that list updated as you search for new opportunities.
 At present this case study hitlist is probably empty, due to the sales team being unable to see beyond the end of their collective noses.
 These salespeople need this information to sell!